Newborn Upfront Payment and Newborn Supplement if you have a baby

 Why you need to apply for child support while you get FTB Part A

 Where possible parents should take primary responsibility for the cost of looking after their children.
-This is why we ask you to apply for child support.
+This is why we ask you to apply for child support, also known as maintenance.